Vanesa Martín Mata

-Vanesa Martín Mata (Málaga, 14 November 1980) is a Spanish singer, poet, and songwriter.
+María Vanesa Martín Mata (born 14 November 1980) is a Spanish singer, poet, and songwriter.
 Her first appearance on an album was on the CD called El búho real.
 Her first album was titled Agua and was released in 2006.
 In 2009, she signed with the multinational Warner Music.
 To date, she has released seven studio albums: Agua (2006), Trampas (2009), Cuestión de piel (2012), Crónica de un baile (2014), Munay (2016), Todas las mujeres que habitan en mí (2018), Siete veces sí (2020).

 She has sold thousands of copies in Spain and Latin America and has performed a large number of concerts throughout the Spanish geography.
 She has collaborated with artists such as Pablo Alborán, India Martínez, Malú, Pastora Soler, Chenoa, David DeMaría, El Arrebato, Manuel Lombo, Diana Navarro, among others.

 Biography

 Beginnings

 Vanesa Martín Mata was born in Málaga on November 14, 1980.
 When she was six years old, her father gave her her first guitar, and from that moment on, her love for music began.
 Later, she decided to start her guitar training, through coros rocieros, and soon after, she would start writing her first songs.
 At the age of fifteen, she performed in many local venues in Málaga and appeared on television and local radio programs.
 At the end of 2003, after graduating in teaching and pedagogy at the University of Málaga, she settled in Madrid, where she performed her first concerts in the bar El Taburete.